top of page

 Field Trips

-These outdoor, interactive experiences at the Garden are designed to supplement school science curricula and align with Idaho Content Standards.
-They run April through October and last approximately 90 minutes.
+These outdoor, interactive experiences at the Garden are designed to supplement school science curricula and align with Idaho Content Standards for K-3rd grade learners.
+Facilitated Field Trips are 90 minutes long and occur mid-April – May and in October.

 Learn with the Garden

 Our all-ages community education programming empowers guests to become knowledgeable environmental stewards and life-long learners!
-We offer hands-on STEAM (science, technology, education, art, and math) education experiences year-round to serve the needs of all learners our community.
+We offer hands-on STEAM (science, technology, engineering, art, and math) education experiences year-round to serve the needs of all learners in our community.

 Lunaria Grant Program